Infinity-Development/Mongo-2-Postgres/README.md

 ---

 ## Features
-- Built-In Watcher to allow for backing up data on a rolling basis for the provided interval
+- Built-In Watcher to allow for interval based back ups.
 - Ability to ignore specified collections/models as a whole.

 ---